Best Laptop Stand of 2021

 If you're going to type on your laptop while it's on the stand, be prepared to deal with some slight wobbling while it's on the Lamicall Laptop Riser.
 This model is also relatively bulky and is not a good choice for traveling.
 We still think the Lamicall is a great product, and we love that it rotates 360º.

-The MeFee Adjustable Stand is not the most stable model that we've gotten our hands on.
+The Kentevin Adjustable Stand is not the most stable model that we've gotten our hands on.
 We found this laptop stand to be a bit wobbly while we were typing on it, which was caused mainly by its flexible plastic construction.
-Even though the MeFee isn't the strongest model on the market, we still think it's a good option for those that are looking for a flat-folding stand that rotates 360º.
+Even though this isn't the strongest model on the market, we still think it's a good option for those that are looking for a flat-folding stand that rotates 360º.

 If you're looking for a one-piece laptop stand with a different look and design, the Soundance Aluminum Computer Riser might be a good choice for you.
 This model puts your computer screen right at eye level while sitting in most office chairs and aligns well with the height of external monitors.
 There is ample room between the feet and the stand for storing and organizing odds and ends on your desk.
 Each one of the support pillars has a slot in it for routing cables to ensure that your workspace stays nice and organized.

 Unfortunately, we found a couple of substantial flaws with the Soundance Aluminum Computer Riser.
-The model that we tested had uneven support arms, which made the entire stand wobbly right from the get-go.
+The model we tested had uneven support arms, which made the entire stand wobbly right from the get-go.
 Also, because of the lack of torsional support between the arms, the entire stand is a bit flimsy.
-This isn't a big deal if you're just going to be using the Soundance as an auxiliary stand, but if you are going to be typing on it, this could get very annoying.
+This isn't a big deal if you're just going to be using the Soundance as an auxiliary stand, but if you need to type on it, this could get very annoying.

 The Urmust Laptop Notebook Stand Holder is made out of a hollow aluminum alloy to allow for maximum ventilation and heat dispersion.
 The pivots on this model allow for the device to be fine-tuned to a number of custom positions based on the users' preferences.
 If style is your thing, the Urmust comes in 7 different colorways giving you lots of ways to match your office accessory to your office decor.
 When the device is in use, there is a ton of room for storage between the stand and its base.